 - Offices and contacts

 Set in deep blue waters, in the heart of the Tyrrhenian sea, one finds the island of Elba.
-With a number of splendid beaches, woodlands and Medieval villages, Elba is part of the National Reserve of Tuscan Islands.
+With a number of splendid beaches, woodlands and Medieval villages, Elba is part of the National Reserve of Tuscan Islands, an amazing area where invest in a beachfront property in Italy.

 Appealing on a diverse crowd of holiday makers, Elba Island is best known as the site of Napoleon's exile but its long history stretches back to pre-Roman times, when it was settled by Ligures and then Etruscans.
 As Tuscany's biggest island and Italy's third-largest, it offers a great mix of options both cultural (like hilltop towns and castles) and recreational (like hiking, biking, swimming, diving and beaching).
 There's an airport at Marina di Campo and Silver Air offers daily flights from Milan Linate, Florence and Pisa; most visitors arrive by ferry from Piombino to Portoferraio (the biggest town), Rio Marina or Porto Azzurro.